Advancing Circular Economy Technologies

 Built to Grow.
 Ready to Adapt.

-Total current global emission related to energy or materials
+Total current global emissions related to materials or energy

 Source: Ellen MacArthur Foundation

-Kentucky and Tennessee have experienced record economic growth, driven by a 40.4% increase in manufacturing outputs from 2010 to 2020.
+Kentucky and Tennessee have experienced record manufacturing growth, driven by a 40.4% increase in manufacturing outputs from 2010 to 2020.
 As the region grows, it must navigate several key challenges:

 Strategic innovation, regional collaboration and sustainable investment are essential to tackling these challenges and securing long-term success.